-The Garden’s Design Plan, titled ‘Olive Pink Botanic Garden – the People’s Garden’, was launched on Miss Pink’s birthday, Saturday 17th March 2018.
-It sets out a vision for the Garden’s future.
+The Garden Design Master Plan titled ‘Olive Pink Botanic Garden – the People’s Garden’, sets out a vision for the our future.
+It is an ambitious 20-year plan that aims to unlock the potential of the Garden.

 New visitor centre and café – A new visitor centre, café, offices, works depot and parking area is planned near the existing front entrance gate.
 This will enhance the visitor experience and staff amenities with upgraded facilities.